awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-resource-data-sync.md

    Default output format [None]: ENTER
    ```

-1. \(Optional\) If you want to encrypt the sync, execute the following command to verify that the bucket policy is enforcing the KMS key requirement\.
+1. \(Optional\) If you want to encrypt the sync, run the following command to verify that the bucket policy is enforcing the KMS key requirement\.

    ```
    aws s3 cp ./A file in the bucket s3://bucket-name/prefix/ --sse aws:kms --sse-kms-key-id "arn:aws:kms:region:AWS-account-ID:key/KMS-key-id" --region region
    ```

-1. Execute the following command to create a Resource Data Sync configuration with the Amazon S3 bucket you created at the start of this procedure\.
+1. Run the following command to create a Resource Data Sync configuration with the Amazon S3 bucket you created at the start of this procedure\.
 This command creates a sync from the AWS Region you are currently logged into\.
 **Note**
 If the sync and the target Amazon S3 bucket are located in different regions, you may be subject to data transfer pricing\.
 For more information, see [Amazon S3 Pricing](https://aws.amazon.com//s3/pricing/)\.